digitaldrummerj/digitaldrummerj.me/content/posts/2022/031222-aspnet-health-checks-json-response.md

 ## Conclusion

 The returned json is way more informative and helpful than the plain text response.
+It will become even more helpful when you have multiple health checks running at the same time and need to see the status of each one to figure out the failure.

-Right now, when you run the health checks, it will run all of the health checks.
-In our next post, we will look at how to create filters to run only specific health checks.
+Also, right now, when you run the health checks, it will run all of the health checks.
+We only have a single health check, but as this grows into multiple health checks, it would be nice to be able to run specific health checks.
+In our next post, this is exactly what we will be doing as we create filters to run only specific health checks.

 You can also read more about ASP.NET Core Health Checks in the [docs](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks)